tragle/ragle.io/articles/2-who-has-not-visited-a-place-like-this.md

 <p class="author">Dr. Christine Blasey Ford</p>
 </blockquote>

 I’ll relate one more dream, a place I have not visited in a long time.
-My childhood hometown sits next to a large reservoir, Grapevine Lake, contained by a long earthen dam.
+My childhood hometown sits next to a large reservoir, Grapevine Lake, which is contained by a long earthen dam.
 A road runs along the top of the dam, and I remember seeing, from the safety of the car, the mammoth pipes and metal gates that opened out onto a rubble-strewn spillway on the dry side of the dam.

 Something about the scale of the waterworks, the crushing power of the lake pushing against this thin, man-made structure, and the mysterious controls which could unleash the power of the entire reservoir — something about this dam inspired a deep-felt terror in me.
 I would imagine myself taken up in the current, my ragdoll body pulled deep into vast, inescapable pipes.
 The dam symbolized all things awe-inspiring and dangerous.